garrandall/popular-music-data/tracks/the-word-is-out-jermaine-stewart.md

 That you and I've been getting it on
 The word, the word, the word is out
 That you and I are lovers (Don't you know?)
-That you and I are lovers (Ooh, yeah)
+That you and I are lovers (Oh yeah)
 That you and I've been getting it on
 The word is out

 That you and I are lovers (I told you so)
-That you and I are lovers (Ooh, yeah)
+That you and I are lovers (Oh yeah)
 That you and I've been getting it on
 I told you not to tell your friends, oh, yeah
 That you and I are lovers